HOME

 • Secondly, the amount of it in the air is fifty to one hundred times smaller than that of water vapour, depending on the weather.

-It follows that the effect of carbon dioxide on temperature can't be more than a degree or two.
+It follows that the effect of carbon dioxide on temperature is slim to zero.

 RELATED ARTICLE - DOES CO2 DRIVE CLIMATE?